tilt-dev/tilt.build/docs/tutorial/4-code-update-repeat.md

 Whoa, a lot just happened - time to break it down!

 ## 1. File Changed
-First, Tilt saw a file change:
+First, Tilt saw a file change and associated it with the "web" resource:
 ```log
 1 File Changed: [web/vite.config.js] • web
 ```

-The [Tilt Avatars][repo-tilt-avatars] file hierarchy looks like this:
+Let's take a peek into the `Tiltfile` to understand
+ * Why Tilt was watching for changes to `web/vite.config.js`
+ * How it knew `web/vite.config.js` belonged to the "web" resource

+For reference, here's an abbreviated file hierarchy for [Tilt Avatars][repo-tilt-avatars]:
 ```log
 tilt-avatars/
 ├── api/